 Same-sex acts are currently illegal in Zimbabwe, as they are in at least 38 of 54 African countries.
 Four nations—Mauritania, Nigeria, Somalia and Sudan—boast the death penalty for gays or same-sex activity.
 South Africa and Seychelles are the only African nations that protect LGBT rights.
 The neighboring Republic of South Africa is also the only African nation to guarantee marriage equality.

-Two Zimbabwean LGBT activists were arrested and tortured last year.
+Two Zimbabwean LGBT activists were arrested and tortured in May 2010.
 Both were acquitted of all charges.
-Neighboring Gay men and transgender women face widespread harassment, violence and rape in Zimbabwe, the U.S. State Department reported in its annual human rights survey.
+Gay men and transgender women face widespread harassment, violence and rape in Zimbabwe, the U.S. State Department reported in its annual human rights survey.

 ZIM: Cabinet Official Demands Expulsions of Gays